 The Classic Craftsman Home: What You Need to Know

-Craftsman Style architecture emerged in the late 19th and early 20th centuries as a reaction against the industrialization and mass production of goods.
+Classic Craftsman home architecture emerged in the late 19th and early 20th centuries as a reaction against the industrialization and mass production of goods.
 It emphasized hand craftsmanship, truth in design, simplicity, and a connection to nature.

 The Craftsman movement grew out of the British Arts & Crafts movement, led by figures like William Morris and John Ruskin.
 The movement found fertile ground in America.
 The term “Craftsman” comes from an influential magazine published from 1901 to 1916 by furniture designer Gustave Stickley.